larygwil/fontypython/branches/layoutchange/htmldev/help.md

 (Where xx_YY and encoding are replaced by you.)
 After that, start Fonty again.

-If you want to help translate, please drop us a ticket on: {ticket}
+If you want to help translate, please drop us a ticket on: {TICKET_URL}

 [Top](#top)